ASSERT-KTH/CodRep/README.md

 ## How to participate?

+To participate to the competition, simply send an email to [codrep@googlegroups.com](mailto:codrep@googlegroups.com) with your team name, members and institution/company.

 To be informed about news, intermediate rankings and final results, register to the CodRep mailing list:
 [codrep+subscribe@googlegroups.com](mailto:codrep+subscribe@googlegroups.com)

-To officially participate to the competition, send us an e-mail [codrep.competition@gmail.com](mailto:codrep.competition@gmail.com) so that it contains: 1) the team name for the leaderboard 2) a copy of the tool (the program and instruction on how we should run it) 3) the claimed score on Dataset1 and Dataset2.
+Important dates:

+* Official competition start: April 14th 2018.
-The deadline for participating is July 14th 2018, 11:59pm AoE.
+* Submission deadline for intermediate ranking: July 4th 2018.
+* Announcement of the intermediate ranking: July 14th 2018.
+* Final submission deadline: Oct.
+4th 2018.
+* Announcement of the final ranking & end of the competition Oct 14th 2018.

 ## The winners